cs1302uga/cs1302-str-list/README.md

   of elements that can fit into an array (because there is no underlying array).
   Instead, it's limited only by the available memory for the Java program using the `LinkedStringList` object.
   If you use Java's `java.util.LinkedList` class or something similar (e.g., a class that implements `java.util.Collection`), then that will result in an immediate violation of this non-functional requirement, regardless of any use of any `Node` objects elsewhere in the class.
   This requirement also prohibits any use of third-party implementations of list or list-like interfaces.

-* **No Implementation Dependencies:** <a id="no-impl-deps"/>You are not permitted to use one implementation of the `StringList` interface in another implementation.
+* **No Implementation Dependencies:** <a id="no-impl-deps"></a>
+  You are not permitted to use one implementation of the `StringList` interface in another implementation.
 For example, you cannot use the `ArrayStringList` class inside of your `LinkedStringList` class or vise versa.
 Additionally, `BaseStringList` cannot depend on either of the `StringList` implementations; however, it can (and should) depend on the `StringList` interface itself.
 If you have any questions about this, then please ask your instructor.

   You can check this using the `jdeps` tool.
 Inspect the output of